Green tea and joint pain

-- and subcutaneous fat area were significantly lower
+- and subcutaneous fat area was significantly lower

 Since 2005, many studies proving or disproving green tea’s benefits on obesity, body fat, and cholesterol levels have appeared.
-The general consensus is summarized in 2016 research from Rutgers University published in Molecular nutrition & food research.
+The general consensus is summarized in 2016 research from Rutgers University published in Molecular Nutrition & Food Research.(2)

 So what about joint pain?